nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 And the new primitive module is a way for you to say I want to use `i32` from the standard library.
 No matter whether there are other `i32`s that exist in this crate.
-And you really-- it's--
+And you really— it's—

 Ben: I do kind of do like this.